 Green Card Renewal Timeline

-It’s currently taking approximately 10 months for most permanent residents to get a new card after submitting the green card renewal application.
+It’s currently taking approximately 6 to 10 months for most permanent residents to get a new card after submitting the green card renewal application.
 USCIS now processes all I-90 applications at the Potomac Service Center.

 For a more detailed look at what happens after filing Form I-90, see the I-90 processing time line.